Sound Foundations NW

 A nonprofit organization

-Sound Foundations NW (SFNW) is addressing this crisis of unsheltered homelessness by producing emergency transitional tiny homes with our quick, efficient, cost effective, and streamlined building system.
+Sound Foundations NW (SFNW) is addressing the homelessness crisis in the Seattle area by producing transitional tiny homes with our quick, simple, and cost effective building system to shelter our homeless neighbors while they await permanent housing.

 Building tiny homes at Sound Foundations NW_SFNW

-Despite the pandemic, our output in 2021 grew to 108 tiny homes and in 2022, we expanded our assembly line and again increased our production to 152 homes.
-We’ve gone from finishing two homes every three weeks to two homes every three days, and we’re just getting started!Tiny homes in production at Sound Foundations NW_SFNW Our tiny homes are wood-frame construction and well insulated, with two operable windows and a locking front door, all architect-designed to last at least twenty years.
-After they leave the Hope Factory, homes also get electrical outlets, an overhead light, and space heaters.
+Our tiny homes are wood-frame construction and well insulated, with two operable windows and a locking front door, all architect-designed to last at least twenty years.
+After they leave the Hope Factory, homes also get electricity, overhead light, heat, and a/c.
 These are substantial and dignified temporary homes that offer stability, security, and community.
-Once in a village, residents also have access to restroom/shower facilities, kitchens and laundry, counseling, treatment, education, and community-building and consequently our city streets, parks, and tourist attractions are once again more available for everyone’s enjoyment.
+Once in a village, residents have access to restroom/shower facilities, kitchens and laundry, counseling, treatment, education, and community-building and consequently our city streets, parks, and tourist attractions are once again more available for everyone’s enjoyment.
 SFNW believes that tiny homes provide a quick, effective, and affordable solution to getting people off the streets, out of tents and doorways, and ready to accept help permanently transitioning out of homelessness -- and the data backs us up.
 Villages can be designed and completed in just a few months, and a 40-home village can be built, installed, and operated for a small fraction of the cost of other non-congregate shelter models.
-There are currently 19 tiny home villages operating around Puget Sound.
+There are currently 21 tiny home villages operating around Puget Sound.

 Now, we need your help to continue tackling this problem.

 Building tiny homes is a practical and tangible way to help relieve the crisis of unsheltered homelessness all around us.
-You can be a part of this critical effort by supporting Sound Foundations NW.
+You can be a part of this grassroots effort by supporting Sound Foundations NW.
 Please make a generous one-time or ongoing donation, today.
-If your situation allows, please consider sponsoring one or more complete tiny homes at the $4300 level.
+If your situation allows, please consider sponsoring one or more complete tiny homes at the $4500 level.

 Camp Second Chance tiny home village in the snow, Seattle